National M. K. Čiurlionis School of Art

-National M. K. Čiurlionis School of Art (Nacionalinė Mikalojaus Konstantino Čiurlionio menų mokykla) was founded in 1945 in Vilnius, Lithuania.
+National M. K. Čiurlionis School of Art (Nacionalinė Mikalojaus Konstantino Čiurlionio menų mokykla) was founded in 1945 in Vilnius–Antakalnis, Lithuania.
 It is named after the famous Lithuanian painter and composer Mikalojus Konstantinas Čiurlionis since 1965.
 It is the only such school in Lithuania, spanning the entire 12-year learning cycle.
 After the twelfth grade, having successfully passed final examinations in general and art subjects, pupils receive a school certificate.
 Learning is free of charge for Lithuanian pupils, but not for foreigners.
 Gifted children above 6–7 years old are allowed to join the school if their qualities match certain criteria of the correspondent specialty.
 The school also organizes training courses and seminars for students abroad.